-I have been in toxic relationship and I didn’t even realize it until we broke things off because everyone always told us we were relationship goals.
+I have been in a toxic relationship and I didn’t even realize it until we broke things off because everyone always told us we were relationship goals.
 I was so caught up in what everyone else thought of our relationship, that I was convinced we were the perfect couple.
 Couples fight and have their differences.
 But healthy couples don’t engage in any of the above activities.

-Lately I’ve been realizing that all the couples I think are #goals are hiding their own troubles as well.
+Lately, I’ve been realizing that all the couples I think are #goals are hiding their own troubles as well.
 Never stay with someone just because you think you have to or don’t want to ruin your #goals relationship.

-As I’ve mentioned before, I took a class on consent my freshmen year of college and to date it’s my favorite class.
+As I’ve mentioned before, I took a class on consent my freshmen year of college and to date, it’s my favorite class.
 My research project in that class was all about IPV in pop culture and how it’s become normalized due to exposure.
-Think things like 50 Shades of Grey, Love the Way you Lie, and even Twilight.
+Think things like 50 Shades of Grey, Love the Way You Lie, and even Twilight.
 (Stalking much?)

 If you think you’re in a potentially toxic relationship, whether it be romantic or platonic, talk to someone you trust about it or confront your partner about their behavior.
 Whatever you are comfortable with.